mighdoll/snowy/README.md

 #####This project is using YourKit:

 YourKit supports open source projects with its full-featured Java Profiler.
-YourKit, LLC is the creator of YourKit Java Profiler and YourKit .NET Profiler,
+[YourKit, LLC](https://www.yourkit.com/) is the creator of [YourKit Java Profiler](https://www.yourkit.com/java/profiler/index.jsp)and [YourKit .NET Profiler](https://www.yourkit.com/.net/profiler/index.jsp),
 innovative and intelligent tools for profiling Java and .NET applications.